EV home charger installation FAQs

 They consider different factors that help us estimate how complex the installation is going to be:

-- How long will it take to run a cable from your main fuse box to your charger?
+• How long will it take to run a cable from your electricity meter box to your charger?

 A standard installation is included in the price of your charger.
 But if the installation is more complex and our engineers will need to spend more time at your home, it’ll cost a bit more.

 Every home is different and you might want something more complex.
-For example, fixing your chargepoint to a pole or hiding cables under floorboards.
-In these cases, we’ll prepare a custom quote for you.
+For example, hiding cables under floorboards.
+If you'd like extra work, we'll provide a final cost after your survey.

 Do I have to be an Octopus Energy customer?